imagej/imagej.github.io/_pages/SIOX__Simple_Interactive_Object_Extraction.md

 ### Initial Segmentation

-{% capture title%}
- SIOX initial segmentation panel
-{% endcapture %}
-{% include thumbnail src='/images/pages/SIOX-Initial-Segmentation.png' title=title %} This is the **first step** of the procedure where one defines the ROIs that correspond to typical areas of foreground or background.
+{% include thumbnail src='/images/pages/SIOX-Initial-Segmentation.png' title='SIOX initial segmentation panel'%} This is the **first step** of the procedure where one defines the ROIs that correspond to typical areas of foreground or background.

   - **Defining foreground and background**